The Maine Medical Association has made physician voluntary work, both in Maine and overseas, a major focus.

 Free Clinic L/A at Trinity Jubilee Center

-This once-per-week clinic offers free health services to the uninsured or to those who are in transition and do not yet have a primary care provider in the area.
+This once-per-week clinic offers free health services to the uninsured and to those who are in transition or temporarily have difficulty accessing their primary care provider.
 Limited to patients who live within a 15 mile radius of Lewiston/Auburn.
 A primary COVID-19 vaccination series is required (we can access proof on the state registry) and we don't see patients with respiratory problems.

-We offer care of minor medical problems including over-the-counter medications, assessment of more urgent or disabling problems based on history and physical exam, renewal of previously prescribed medications, and new generics, for a limited time.
-We fill out work-capacity forms for city benefits, help finding/accessing a PCP, and help with Free-Care applications to the local hospitals.
+We offer assessment and care of minor acute or chronic medical problems based on history and physical exam, including OTC medications, previously prescribed medications, and new generics, for a limited time.
+We fill out work-capacity forms for city benefits, help finding/accessing a PCP, and educate about free/discounted care at local hospitals and clinics.
 We do not prescribe narcotics or tranquilizers.

-Hours of Care: Thursday mornings, 9-11:30.
-We do not take appointments.
-Patients are seen on a first come, first served basis.
-Sign-up sheet starts at 8:45 am.
+Hours of Care: Thursday mornings, 8-10am.
+Patients are seen on a first come, first served basis (no appointments).
+Sign-up starts at 7:50 am.

 Trinity Jubilee Center Phone: 207-782-5700